vanruc/todoApp/README.md

 ## Build todoApp Module
-Module concept and module components are defined at https://skyvers.github.io/skyve-dev-guide/modules/ so in this tutorial so we will not repeat it here.
+Module concept and module components are defined at https://skyvers.github.io/skyve-dev-guide/modules/ so we will not repeat it in this tutorial.

 ### Create 'todo' module
 To create the todo module, click on the dropdowns following the photo below to access the src/main/java folder, then right-click and add a new package.